TARGENE/targene-pipeline/docs/src/examples/gwas.md

 }
 ```

-All UK-Biobank specific parameters have been described in the [Setup](@ref) section.
+All UK-Biobank specific parameters have been described in the [Setup: Read First](@ref) section.
 The only new parameters are the `ESTIMANDS_CONFIG` and the `ESTIMATORS_CONFIG`.
 These parameters describe the estimands (questions of interest) and how to estimate them respectively.
 Since we are performing a GWAS, we are interested in the effect of all variants, across all phenotypes in the `UKB_CONFIG` file.
 Because a GWAS is expensive, this file will only contain 3 traits/phenotypes here.

 ```yaml
 traits: